curlyzik/varsity-pq-backend/README.md

 ```bash
 python manage.py runserver --settings=uni_project.settings.development
 ```
 You are all set!
-Open [localhost:8000](http://localhost:3000/) to see the app.
+Open [localhost:8000](http://localhost:8000/) to see the app.

+6. Push to your repo and open a pull request

 ## 💻 Built with